Cutting and editing music in Garageband is as simple as using the (Command + T) option on your keyboard.

 For instance, grouping the guitars together, or the kick and bassline.
 You don’t have to manually move the MIDI Region either; it will move with the Track Header.

-For instance, if you’ve recorded music with a MIDI Keyboard, and some of the notes are offbeat, using the Time Quantizing function will bring each note to where it needs to be, rather than doing it all manually.
+For instance, if you’ve recorded music with a MIDI Keyboard, and some of the notes are offbeat, using the Time Quantizing function will bring each note to where it needs to be, rather than doing it all manually (more time quantizing tips in my guide).

 1) First things first, in the Software Instrument track, choose the option “Region,” rather than “Notes,” in the Smart Controls.